YMCA Peace Week and The Peace Medallion

 Peace Medallion

 Each year, YMCAs across Canada celebrate acts of peace by recognizing individuals or groups who, without any special resources, status, wealth or position, have demonstrated a commitment to building peace within our community.
 Nominate a peace maker in our community for a YMCA Peace Medallion today!
-Download the form here!
+Please fill out the online form above, or, if you prefer to include more detail, feel free to download the form here.

 2022 – Nicki Lyons-MacFarlane